 Having access to the data that is contained inside your contracts and being able to report on and take action based on the parameters of the agreement is a key component in delivering a brilliant customer experience.
 Knowing of upcoming important dates, renewals, and dimensions of your commitments — e.g. SLA terms variances, thresholds of usage, and the characteristics of pricing as applicable — becomes extremely important when doing cross-customer analysis and reporting.

 If you want to know which customers have a specific variance to their SLA (in case of a required notification), a system of record for these key fields greatly simplifies this effort.
-Too often Customer Success is left with either a manual review and data entry or after-the-fact analysis of SLA breach impacts.
-A thoughtful process and the use of standardized Smart fields and field selectors with defined parameters keeps your contracting consistent, supportable, and reportable for contract risk analysis.
+Too often Customer Success is left with either a manual review and data entry or an after-the-fact analysis of SLA breach impacts.
+A thoughtful process and the use of standardized Smart fields and field selectors with defined parameters keep your contracting consistent, supportable, and reportable for contract risk analysis.

 3. Consistency Is Key

 One of the greatest challenges in Customer Success is the many variations of language and contract structure.
 When using Microsoft Word and email to redline a contract and negotiate contract terms, subtle language changes or inconsistencies can lead to customer misunderstandings, lower-quality support, or even a violation of SLA or other commitments due to poorly understood or crafted contract language.

 Using contract management software with a clause library and a selection of legally-approved term variations gives you real-time flexibility in the contract negotiation process by allowing your team to quickly adopt the approved language.
 Customer Success teams can report on and prepare for pre-approved language in advance as well, so customers see a uniform experience and odd variations in language don’t cause contractual compliance or customer satisfaction issues later in their lifecycle.